GoogleChrome/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 ## Addendum 3: What's an Accessibility API?

 An accessibility API is how a screen reader or other AT knows what's in the page and what's happening right now.
-Examples are MSAA, IA2 and UIA.
+Examples include MSAA, IA2, and UIA.
 And that's just Windows!
 There are two parts to an accessibility API:

 +   A "tree" of objects that represents a container hierarchy.
-Like Russian nesting dolls, but each doll can contain multiple other dolls.
+These are like Russian nesting dolls, but each doll can contain multiple other dolls.
 For example, a document can contain a bunch of paragraphs, and a paragraph can have text, images, links, boldface, etc. Each item in the object tree can have properties like a role (what am I?), a name/label, a user-entered value, a